vinay-parekh/vinay-parekh/README.md

 <h2 align="center">Hey there👋, My name is Vinay Parekh</h2>

-<h3 align="left">I'm an energetic computer science student, with a great passion and aspiration to broaden knowledge and skills.
+<h3 align="left"><i>I'm an energetic computer science student, with a great passion and aspiration to broaden knowledge and skills.
 I have a diverse range of interests in various horizons of technology, that drives me to upskill in emerging technologies.
 As a Bachelors of Technology (B.Tech) student at Rajalakshmi Engineering College, I'm developing a strong foundation in java development, data science and machine learning.
 I enjoy participating in hackathons and competitions, to network with tech enthusiasts and explore beyond my horizon.
-"Your feedbacks, are my learning", so feel free to collaborate and reach me out. </h3><br>
+"Your feedbacks, are my learning", so feel free to collaborate and reach me out.</i> </h3><br>

 # 💫 About Me:
-🔭 I’m currently working on Java Development & Springboot<br><br>🌱 I’m currently learning DSA, Javascript<br><br>👨‍💻 Check out my projects at <a href = "https://github.com/vinay-parekh">vinay-parekh</a><br><br>💬 Ask me about Technology, Web-dev<br><br>📫 Reach me at vinayparekh.4802@gmail.com<br>
+🔭I'm based in Chennai <br>📫 Reach me at vinayparekh.4802@gmail.com<br>

 ## 🌐 Socials: